jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS IAM.md

 # 8. What's the AWS CLI?

-- A tool that enables you to interact with AWS services using commands in your command-line shell.
+- A tool that enables we to interact with AWS services using commands in your command-line shell.
 - Direct access to the public APIs of AWS services.
-- You can develop scripts to manage your resources.
+- We can develop scripts to manage your resources.
 - It's [open-source](https://github.com/aws/aws-cli).
 - Alternative to using AWS Management Console.